-NATURAL HERITAGE FEATURES AND ASSOCIATED FUNCTIONS SIGNIFICANT CHARACTERISTICS AND SENSITIVITY IMPACTOR PREDICTED EFFECTS AVOIDANCE, MITIGATION AND/OR RESTORATION NET EFFECTS MONITORING AND MANAGEMENT Lands (as discussed within Section 3.4 and 4.11 of the EIS).
+NATURAL HERITAGE FEATURES AND ASSOCIATED FUNCTIONS SIGNIFICANT CHARACTERISTICS AND SENSITIVITY IMPACTOR PREDICTED EFFECTS AVOIDANCE, MITIGATION AND/OR RESTORATION N EIS).
 No permanent or intermittent streams (per UHOP definitions) are present within the Subject Lands (as discussed within Section 4.10 of the EIS).
-Report (Dillon Consulting and Aquafor Beech Ltd. 2017).
 Glycol de-icing products and other chemicals are currently being used within the Airport Lands could drain through the property (as discussed within the John C. Munro Hamilton International Airport's Environmental Management webpage 2020).
-Accidental spills during construction or post-development could impair water quality and have negative effects on aquatic biota and aquatic and riparian vegetation.
-The outlet towards Homestead Drive will match predevelopment flow rates ensuring that there is no negative impact to downstream (receiving) habitats.
+Accidental spills during construction or post- development could impair water quality and have negative effects on aquatic biota and aquatic and riparian vegetation.
+The outlet towards Homestead Drive will match pre- development flow rates ensuring that there is no negative impact to downstream (receiving) habitats.
 This will ensure that there is no negative impact to (offsite) direct fish habitats.
-This will ensure the replication of indirect fish habitat functions that HDF H1 previously provided. increase water quality and clarity, reduce erosion potential). - Post-construction surface water will be conveyed through SWM infrastructure to provide enhanced quality control.
+This will ensure the replication of indirect fish habitat functions that HDF H1 previously provided.
+Post-construction surface water will be conveyed through SWM infrastructure to provide enhanced quality control.
 The proposed SWM infrastructure and LID measures will help reduce thermal loading to downstream aquatic habitats.
 Removal of Mitigation HDFs will have their functions replicated through wetland creation, conveyance swale construction, SWM and LID infrastructure.
 Wetland creation will occur along the eastern Subject Land boundary, as described below within the "Non-significant Wetlands" section.
 Proposed wetland creation will provide indirect fish habitat benefits to address the removals of Mitigation HDF reaches and alteration to the Conservation HDF (which currently exists within the footprint of the proposed wetland creation area).
-Salt management opportunities to will be considered during the detailed design process.
-No feasible treatment methods to remove salt from urban stormwater runoff are known to be available.
+Salt management opportunities will be considered during the detailed design process.
+No feasible treatment methods to remove salt from urban stormwater runoff are known to 7.
+Habitat of Endangered and Threatened Species Not Present N/A N/A be available.
+N/A N/A